What will you do when this is over? We asked Ukrainians from different corners of the country

 A new hope.
 Will Ukraine win?

 After six months of Russian occupation, the inhabitants of Izium regained their freedom.
 Two 74-year-olds, Lyubov and Lidia, look along the street.
-Lidia previously...
+Lidia...
 Read more.

 Family on the other side of the river.
 Correspondence from Kharkiv Oblast

 Everyone would like to call and ask how their loved ones are doing.
 In vain, because usually after a few words the connection cuts out.
-The Central Square looks...
+The Central Square...
 Read more.

 Rail – a pillar of Ukraine.
 Correspondence from Paweł Pieniążek

 During the war, the Ukrainian railway has become one of the pillars on which the state rests.
-It evacuates civilians, transports weapons and brings hope.
-Only two...
+It evacuates civilians, transports weapons and brings hope....
 Read more.

 Ukraine returns to Kherson: “We have been waiting for you for so long.”
 A report from the liberated city

 The inhabitants of Kherson greet the Ukrainian soldiers who have recaptured the city after more than eight months of Russian occupation.
-They also tell stories of...
+They also tell stories...
 Read more.